 Applies to levodopa: oral capsule, oral tablet

-Along with its needed effects, levodopa (the active ingredient contained in Larodopa) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by levodopa (the active ingredient contained in Larodopa).
+In the event that any of these side effects do occur, they may require medical attention.

 - Abnormal thinking: holding false beliefs that cannot be changed by fact

 - clumsiness or unsteadiness